Sassi1000/Solutions_to_problems_at_the_LeetCode_level/README.md

+A changing number

+Definition: An alternating number is a positive whole number in which each pair of adjacent digits has a different parity.
+That is, next to every even number there is an odd number.
+A single digit number is an alternating number.

+Examples:
+#The number 163458 is an alternating number because each pair of adjacent digits in it has a different parity.
+# The number 1634589 is an alternating number because each pair of adjacent digits in it has a different parity.
+# The number 163789 is not an alternating number because the digits 3 and 7 are adjacent and both are odd.
+# The number 6 and the number 12 are alternating numbers.

+The first operation accepts a positive integer and returns true if it is an alternating number, If not - the operation will return the value false.
+The second operation accepts an array of positive integers and returns the position (index) of an alternating number whose sum of digits is the smallest.
+If there is no alternating number in the array, the operation will return a value of -1.

 A large palindrome

 A "palindrome" is any sequence of characters whose reading from right to left and from left to right is the same.